espidev/Algorithms/algorithms/data_structures.md

 * DP optimization with this property
 * Only search for > j+1 if true (nothing on the left is optimal)
 * ex.
 Tourism (CCC19S4), apio10p1

+## Binary Search Tree
+* Insert, Delete, Find
+* Left children are smaller than node, right children are larger
+* Can use GNU PBDS implementation in C++ (can use for contests)

+### Treaps
+* Randomized binary search tree
+* Each node contains: data/key, priority, left and right child reference
+* Each priority is randomly generated
+* Is a heap (each node is larger/smaller than all children)
+* O(logn)
+* Simple to implement
+#### Insert
+* Insert as normal BST
+* Rotate up until normal heap order is restored

 ## Sequence DP